YuviniVelasquez/hdl_one_layer_neural_network/README.md

 The addition of a continuous multiplication takes advantage of the clock time and parallelism available in hardware as seen in Figure 3.
 The current design implements a MAC with two parallel input and weight multipliers using the design constraints as feature for faster summation.

 <div style="text-align:center"><img src="Images/summation.jpg" /></div>
-<div style="text-align:center">Summation to obtain Hyperparameter with proposed design</div>
+<div style="text-align:center">Figure 3: Summation to obtain Hyperparameter with proposed design</div>

 ### 2.2 High Level Architecture and Schematics <a name="microarchsub2"></a>

 The described hardware algorithm is composed of one MAC (Figure 4).
 Additional data paths for this design are selector lines to read from the input and weight SRAMs (Figure 5), selector lines to write to the output SRAM, two counters for multiplication and convolutions (Figure 6), a flip flop to collect the number of inputs to read, a flip flop to set a reference address.

 <div style="text-align:center"><img src="Images/selector_mac.jpg" /></div>
-<div style="text-align:center">Data and Weight Selection, and Multiplier Accumulator</div>
+<div style="text-align:center">Figure 4: Data and Weight Selection, and Multiplier Accumulator</div>

 <div style="text-align:center"><img src="Images/input_weight_mux.jpg" /></div>
-<div style="text-align:center">Input and Weight Mux for Register Control</div>
+<div style="text-align:center">Figure 5: Input and Weight Mux for Register Control</div>

 <div style="text-align:center"><img src="Images/conv_mult_counter.jpg" /></div>
-<div style="text-align:center">Convolution and Multiplication Counter</div>
+<div style="text-align:center">Figure 6: Convolution and Multiplication Counter</div>

 Additional important features of the presented design are that it only uses one clock to run the design to avoid different time domain conversion, one edge to activate the control path, and only flip flops to avoid any unwanted latches and prevent hold violations